Ecstasy (film)

 Ecstasy (Extase; Extase; Ekstase) is a 1933 Czech erotic romantic drama film directed by Gustav Machatý and starring Hedy Lamarr (then Hedy Kiesler), Aribert Mog, and Zvonimir Rogoz.
+Machatý won the award for Best Director for this film at the 1934 Venice Film Festival.

 The film is about a young woman who marries a wealthy but much older man.
 After abandoning her brief passionless marriage, she meets a young virile engineer who becomes her lover.
 Ecstasy was filmed in three language versions – German, Czech, and French.
-It is perhaps the first non-pornographic movie to portray sexual intercourse and female orgasm, although never showing more than the actors' faces.
+It is perhaps the first non-pornographic movie to portray sexual intercourse and the female orgasm, although never showing more than the actors' faces.

 Plot

 Emil, a fastidious and orderly older man, carries his happy new bride, Eva, over the threshold of their home.
 He has great difficulty opening the lock on the front door, trying key after key.
 She is greatly disappointed on their wedding night because he does not even come to bed.
 He has pinched his finger in the clasp of Eva's pearls when he attempts to remove them.
 He is unable to consummate their marriage due to the minor injury on his finger.
 Emil continues to ignore Eva for many days often retreating behind his newspaper.
 Eva refuses to live in a loveless marriage.
 She can no longer bear to be Emil's wife in name only and returns to the estate of her father, a wealthy horse breeder.
 Eva seeks and is granted a divorce from Emil.

 One day, Eva goes horseback riding in the countryside surrounding her father's estate.
 She has a swim in the nude, leaving her clothes on her horse, which wanders off to find a stallion locked in a nearby corral.
 Eva, still completely naked, chases after her horse.
 Adam, a virile, young engineer working in road construction in that area, happens to look up and see Eva trying to catch her horse.
 Finally, Adam is able to catch the runaway horse.
 Eva is so embarrassed that she hides in the bushes when Adam approaches her.
 At first, Eva is ashamed of her nudity, but then she glares up at him in defiance.
 He hands Eva her clothes.
 When she tries to leave, she hurts her ankle.
 At first, she resists Adam's efforts to help, then acquiesces.

 That night, Eva is restless and cannot stop thinking about Adam.
 Finally, she goes to his isolated residence, which is located near the field where they met.
 After some hesitation, they embrace and spend the night together.
 In the throes of passion, Eva's pearl necklace is broken and falls to the floor.
 She forgets to take it with her the next morning but the young lovers promise to meet in town at the local hotel the following evening.